Most reporters aren’t out to get you.

 Never confuse the genuine kindness of a reporter for that of a friend.
 Be friendly, be warm, be outgoing—but never tell him things you might later regret.

 Brad Phillips is the author of the Mr. Media Training Blog, where a version of this story first appeared.
 His firm, Phillips Media Relations, specializes in media and presentation training.
-This story ran on PR Daily in July 2011.
+You can find him on Facebook at www.Facebook.com/MrMediaTraining.